DeimosLabs/NeuralBlender/README.md

   - Supports nam A1, nam A2, aidax, and json model files.
   - Full impulse response (convolution) for cab sim
   - Reads gzipped files
-  - Complete stompbox->amp->cab/IR signal flow with 3 "banks" of models
+  - Complete STOMPBOX -> preEQ -> AMP -> postEQ -> CAB/IR signal flow with 3 "banks" of models
   - 8-band parametric pre and post EQ
-  - Can load up to 4 models on each bank simultaneously
+  - Can load up to 4 models on each bank simultaneously (each model either NAM/json/aidax or IR)
   - Can either blend them (normal) or switch between them like "channels" (exclusive mode)
   - Standalone app and LV2 plugin
   - Proper multithreading with UI and loader threads separate from DSP